damaon/UnsubscribeGmail/README.md

 # Why one would need it?

-If you have too many emails spam emails and don't have patience to unsubscribe manually.
+If you have too many spam emails and don't have patience to unsubscribe manually.

 This code is simple and easy to audit for anyone, see for yourself - [script.js](./script.js)